xiejiangzhi/lovr-docs/guides/Shaders.md

     </tr>
     <tr>
       <td>VertexTangent</td>
-      <td>vec3</td>
+      <td>vec4</td>
       <td>14</td>
     </tr>
   </tbody>
 </table>

-Custom vertex attributes can be declared for locations 0 through 9:
+Custom vertex attributes can be declared like this:

-    layout(location = 3) in vec3 customAttribute;
+    in vec3 customAttribute;

-The data in a buffer can then be associated with the attribute, either by name:
+The data in a buffer can then be associated with the attribute, by name:

     vertices = lovr.graphics.newBuffer(vertexCount, {
       { type = 'vec3', name = 'customAttribute' }
-    })

-Or by location:

-    vertices = lovr.graphics.newBuffer(vertexCount, {
-      { type = 'vec3', location = 3 }
     })

 ### Buffers